ZenithGD/BlenderNoriPlugin/README.md

 > The UV mappings are mirrored!
 What do I do?

-This is a known issue but I haven't found a solution yet.
-As a workaround, you can just mirror the texture on the X or Y axis (you'll unfortunately have to find which axis is the correct one by yourself for now) and it will magically work :)
+This is a known issue but I haven't found a solution yet, but from what I know, it probably comes from Blender, which flips the UVs.
+As a workaround, you can flip the UVs manually in Blender in order to fit the texture correctly.